 “At present, financial asset holders such as holders of savings bank deposits, fixed deposits, mutual funds and insurance policies, get a scattered view of their financial asset holdings if the entities with whom these accounts are held fall under the purview of different financial sector regulators.” – says the RBI about the rationale for NBFC -AA.

 The above quote explains why RBI and other regulators felt the need to introduce NBFC-Account Aggregators into the Indian market.
 Generally, people hold different financial products in various financial institutions regulated by RBI, SEBI, EPFO, etc. The customers could have a vague idea about these financial holdings and if someone asks for a detailed account of these holdings then customers feel the need to visit the respective institution of their holding to get the detailed information.
-The purpose of an NBFC Account Aggregator is to give information to the customer all the financial products at one place, in a common format which is easy to understand.
-The RBI thus came with a plane to create NBFC-Account Aggregator and give NBFC AA license to new players.
+The purpose of an NBFC Account Aggregator is to give information to the customer all the financial products in one place, in a common format that is easy to understand.
+The RBI thus came with a plane to create NBFC-Account Aggregator License and give NBFC AA license to new players.
 It also gave master instructions for NBFC AA to operate in the Indian market.
 The companies wanting to register as an NBFC-AA need to apply for NBFC-Account Aggregator License and need to abide by all the master instructions to maintain the validity of their license.
-As non-compliance could lead to cancellation of NBFC-AA license of the company, we have given all the necessary information related to operations of NBFC-AA in this article.
+As non-compliance could lead to the cancellation of NBFC-AA license of the company, we have given all the necessary information related to operations of NBFC-AA in this article.
 We have also given detailed information about getting an NBFC-AA License in India and what are the regulations to follow.
 Let’s start with a simple overview of the NBFC Account aggregator license.

 NBFC Account Aggregator Licence Overview